cs550-epfl/cs550/labs/lab3/README.md

 ```

 ## Submission
-Once you have implemented, you can submit your [Resolution.scala](Resolution.scala) file on [Moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1099233).
+Once you have implemented, you can submit your [src/Resolution.scala](Resolution.scala) file on [Moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1099233).

 You are not allowed to change the signature of any function.
-If you add helper functions, they should be in [Resolution.scala](Resolution.scala).
+If you add helper functions, they should be in [src/Resolution.scala](Resolution.scala).

 Only one member of each group should submit a solution.